NCAS-CMS/cms-website/pages/cylc8-upgrade.md

 ```
 Check that this is the **puma2** version and not `rose-um-env-puma`.
 Also check any other files such as `.profile` or `.bashrc`.

 If you have any user configuration files for Rose or FCM on PUMA2 or ARCHER2, these may cause incompatibilies at Cylc 8.
-Rose and FCM configurations are under `.metomi`.
+Rose and FCM configurations are under `~/.metomi`.

-### c.
-Remove potentially conflicting Cylc 7 cylc-run directories

-If you are running a workflow that has the same name as a previous Cylc 7 run, you need to either i) rename the current workflow e.g. `u-cz422-cylc8`, or ii) move the old cylc-run directory out of the way first.

-Make sure there are no conflicting cylc-run directories on either PUMA2 or ARCHER2.

 ## 2. Check your workflow validates at Cylc 7